Ashtanga is a beautiful, flowing practice that combines breath with movement to build strength, enhance flexibility and still the mind.

 Pranayama & Meditation

 Practising asana (postures) regularly will keep give you a strong, flexible body.
 But the asana practice is really a gateway to Pranayama (breathwork) and Meditation, which unlock the real magic of yoga.
-I teach Pranayama and Meditation weekly, as well as on my yoga immersions and retreats.
+I teach Pranayama and Meditation in the tradition of Kaivalyadhama every week on Wednesdays, as well as on my yoga immersions and retreats.